Persistence probabilities of weighted sums of stationary Gaussian sequences: The non-summable case

 where the last inequality uses part (b) of Lemma \ref{lem:f}.
 Thus letting $p\to\infty $ we get $\lim_{p\to\infty}C_{p,H}(\tau)=0$.
 Further, using \eqref{eq:ready} for all $p\ge 1,\tau\ge 1$ we have $ C_{p,H}(\tau)\lesssim_H e^{-\frac{\tau H}{2}}+ e^{-\tau(1-H)}$, and so $C_{p,H}(\tau)$ satisfies \eqref{eq:DM1}.
 Thus conclusion then follows from part (b) of Lemma \ref{lem:DM22}. \\

-{\bf Step 4: Proof of \eqref{eq:limpinfty}}.
-Note that the stationary Gaussian process with correlation function $C_{p,H}(\tau/p)$ has persistence exponent $\theta(C_{p,H})/p$.
-We shall show that this sequence of correlation functions, when $p\to\infty$, converges to a non integrable correlation function, and then invoke part (a) of Lemma \ref{lem:DM22}.
+\textit{Step 5: Proof of \eqref{eq:limpinfty}.} Note that the stationary Gaussian process with correlation function $C_{p,H}(\tau/p)$ has persistence exponent $\theta(C_{p,H})/p$.
+We shall show that this sequence of correlation functions, when $p\to\infty$, converges to a non-integrable correlation function, and then invoke part (a) of Lemma \ref{lem:DM22}.
 Recall that

 Clearly, the first term tends to $e^{-\tau}$.
 In the integral, we set $x=1-u/p$ and $y=1-v/p$ and obtain

 Therefore, as $p\to\infty$

 We now claim that function $C_{\infty,H}(.)$ is non-integrable.
 Indeed, denoting by $K^{-1}$ the constant in the denominator of $C_{\infty,H}$, we have, as $\tau\to\infty$,